 Digital Resources for Online and In-Person Teaching

 - Virtual Gallery Tours of our major galleries and exhibitions, prepared by our wonderful Graduate Guides (currently in preparation).

-- Robust Digital Collections of Penn Museum objects, archival photographs and documents, archival films, public lectures, and digital exhibits.
+- Robust Digital Collections of Penn Museum objects, archival photographs and documents, archival films, and public lectures.

-- Support for Digital Curation using Penn Museum collections, to create a full Omeka digital exhibit or other digital humanities products like Neatline.
+- Support for Digital Curation, using Penn Museum collections, to create a full digital exhibit using Omeka or other digital humanities products like Neatline.

-- Digital Daily Digs, short videos on a variety of objects from the collection, prepared by Museum staff and graduate students
+- Short Digital Daily Digs videos on a variety of objects from the collection, prepared by Museum staff and graduate students.

 Visit the Museum

 The Penn Museum’s collections hold over 1 million objects from across the span of human history up to the present day.
 Whether your content relates directly to the our collection, or if you’d like to use the Museum as a platform for developing other academic skills, we are glad to work with Penn faculty to create meaningful experiences that match curricular goals.

 We understand that not all classes will be able to come to our building, so we offer several ways to bring the benefits of object-based learning into your regular classroom.

 Want to learn more about object-based learning theory and resources?
 Dig deeper into these resources.